-S&P Global Ratings has assigned its 'AAA' to Massachusetts' pro forma \$127.2 million series 2016 federal highway grant anticipation notes (GANs).
-At the same time, S&P Global Ratings affirmed its 'AAA' rating on the commonwealth's GANs and special obligation notes outstanding.
+S&P Global Ratings has assigned its 'AAA' rating to Massachusetts'pro forma \$142.6 million series 2017 federal highway grant anticipation notes (GANs).
+At the same time, S&P Global Ratings affirmed its 'AAA' rating on the commonwealth's GANs outstanding.
 The outlook is stable.